codatio/codat-docs/docs/guides/invoice-finance/process-invoice.md

 ### Recap

-You have now successfully run the demo app, covering all the key inoice financing process steps.
+You have now successfully run the demo app, covering all the key steps in an invoice financing process.
 You have started and completed an application, connected and fetched accounting data, and received a decision on your application.

 ---